JiwonKim17/Network-Everything/Sublime relaxation beacon/readme.md

 ## Process <br/>
-Using all the components below, we came up with code sender.py (running at the site) and receiver.py (running at the atrium).
+Using all the components below, we came up with code sender.py (at the site) and receiver.py (at the atrium).

 ### Networking piece: